-When Dr. Jim Owens, a longtime history professor at Lynchburg College, died in August of 2017, he bequeathed to the College a large and eclectic collection of artwork.
+When Dr. Jim Owens, a longtime history professor at University of Lynchburg, died in August of 2017, he bequeathed to the College a large and eclectic collection of artwork.

 Of the approximately 300 pieces, many fall into the category of southern outsider folk art.
 “Outsider” art has been described as self-taught, visionary, naïve, and intuitive.
 The Owens collection includes work by a number of celebrated southern outsider folk artists, among them Howard Finster, Mose Tolliver, Annie Tolliver, and Jimmy Lee Sudduth.